juseljuk/watsonx-orchestrate-workshop/part3-custom-tools/README.md

 📝 **[View All Exercises](exercises.md)** - Complete exercises ranging from easy to advanced

 We strongly recommend working through at least a few of these exercises before moving forward with the workshop.
-They'll help solidify your understanding of:
+They'll help solidify your understanding of:<br>
-- Tool structure and best practices
+- Tool structure and best practices<br>
-- Input validation and error handling
+- Input validation and error handling<br>
-- Creating tools that agents can effectively use
+- Creating tools that agents can effectively use<br>
 - Debugging common tool issues

 The exercises include detailed requirements, test cases, and success criteria to guide your learning.